History of infantry: Modern era

 Before the development of railroads in the 19th century, infantry armies got to the battlefield by walking, or sometimes by ship.
 The Republic of Venice set up the "Fanti da mar", the first corps of troops specifically trained for fighting from ships, in the 15th century or possibly even before; the oldest still-existing Marine corps in the world was established in the 16th century by the Spanish (Infanteria de Marina), followed in the 17th century by other European countries including the United Kingdom.
 Because of Britain's island status, a large army was unnecessary; however, infantry soldiers were still required for eventual landings.
-A typical Royal Navy warship carried 600 men, of which 120-180 would have been Royal Marines.
-These men usually had a deck to themselves and had little to do with sailing the vessel.
+A typical Royal Navy warship carried 600 men, of which 120–180 would have been Royal Marines.
+These men usually had a deck to themselves and had little to do with sailing the vessel; Their non-combat roles typically included training and drill, along with assisting ship’s officers in maintaining good order and discipline among the crew.
 The men were proficient in the use of metal-working, gunpowder and modern weapons of the day and would form landing parties when exploring.
 The Marines also defended the vessel if boarded and would repair damaged weapons and cannons after a battle.